Azure/azure-powershell/src/PostgreSql/examples/New-AzPostgreSqlFlexibleServer.md

 postgresql-test     East US   Standard_D2s_v3 GeneralPurpose daeunyim           128

 ```
 This cmdlet creates PostgreSql flexible server with an existing Subnet Id provided by a user.
 The subnet will be delegated to PostgreSQL flexible server if not already delegated.
-You cannot use a subnet delegated to different services
+You cannot use a subnet delegated to different services. the subnet can be in a different resource group.

 ### Example 4: Create a new PostgreSql flexible server with virtual network and subnet name
 ```powershell